1. Home

 2. Address the community’s career pathways gap.

-Currently, only 29% of the county adults hold an Associate’s degree or higher.
-That is less than half of the students who enrolled in postsecondary education, and it falls short of the state’s projected goal and need for 60% of adults to have postsecondary education.
-In this same community, manufacturing jobs – high-skilled, high-paying jobs – account for almost half of the county’s employment.
-Expanding students’ knowledge of STEM-related careers and creating stronger partnerships and career pathways will be a game-changer in this county!
+Currently, only 29% of county adults hold an Associate’s degree or higher, which is less than half of those who enrolled in postsecondary education and below the state’s goal of 60%.
+Manufacturing, which offers high-skilled and high-paying jobs, accounts for nearly half of local employment.
+Expanding students’ awareness of STEM-related careers and strengthening partnerships and career pathways can significantly impact the county’s future.

 STEM program